kajidog/discord-simple-reading-list/README.md

 ## Bot features

-1. `/set-bookmark-emoji` lets you select one or more emojis (comma or space separated) used to bookmark messages and optionally choose a hex embed color.
+1. `/set-bookmark` lets you choose an emoji, assign it to one of three bookmark modes, and optionally pick an embed color.
-2. Reacting with any registered emoji forwards the message (and attachment URLs) to your DM inside an embed that honours your color preference.
+2. Reacting with any registered emoji forwards the message to your DM using the configured mode (lightweight, balanced, or complete).
-3. The forwarded DM includes a Close button.
-Press it to delete the DM.
+3. Saved messages include mode-specific action buttons such as ✅ 完了, 🗑️ 削除, and 🔗 元メッセージ.

 The bot registers the slash command automatically when it starts, so no additional registration command is required.